Approximation algorithms for Steiner Tree Augmentation Problems: Introduction

 STAP is a natural augmentation analogue of WTAP for augmenting Steiner minimal trees connecting only the terminals of interest in any application.
 It is a special case of the minimum-cost Steiner 2-edge-connected subgraph problem (S2ECSP) when the graph contains a Steiner tree of cost zero.
 S2ECSP was introduced by Monma et al.~\cite{monma1990minimum} in the context of the design of survivable telecommunication and logistics networks where it has been extensively studied~\cite{steiglitz1969design,christofides1981network,grotschel1995design}.
-Linear time algorithms are known in the special case of Halin~\cite{winter1985generalized} and series-parallel~\cite{winter1986generalized} graphs, a complete linear description of the dominant of the associated polytope is known for a class of graphs called perfectly Steiner 2-edge connected graphs, which generalize series-parallel graphs~\cite{BAIOU20013}.
+Linear time algorithms are known in the special case of Halin~\cite{winter1985generalized} and series-parallel~\cite{winter1986generalized} graphs, and a complete linear description of the dominant of the associated polytope is known for a class of graphs called perfectly Steiner 2-edge connected graphs, which generalize series-parallel graphs~\cite{BAIOU20013}.

 Notice that WTAP is the special case of STAP where $R = V$.
 However, STAP is also a special case of SNDP.
 Indeed take $r_{ij} = 2$ for $i,j \in R$, and 0 otherwise.
 By setting the costs of edges in $E(T)$ to be 0 we get an instance of SNDP which is equivalent to the STAP instance.
 Therefore, STAP can be approximated to within a factor of 2 using Jain's algorithm~\cite{J2001}.
-In this paper, using a relative greedy algorithm, we are able to break the approximation barrier of 2 for STAP.
+In this paper, we are able to break the approximation barrier of 2 for STAP.

-\begin{theorem} For any $\varepsilon > 0$, there is a $(1+\ln 2 + \varepsilon)$-approximation algorithm for STAP which runs in polynomial time. \end{theorem}
+\begin{theorem} For any $\varepsilon > 0$, there is a $(1.5 + \varepsilon)$-approximation algorithm for STAP which runs in polynomial time. \end{theorem}

 The following $k$-edge-connected generalization of STAP is of interest: we are given a graph $G = (V,E)$ and a $k$-edge-connected subgraph $H = (R,E(H))$, with costs on the links $L := E \setminus E(H)$.
 The goal is to add nodes and a subset of links of minimum cost to $H$ so that there are $k+1$ pairwise edge-disjoint paths between each pair of vertices in $R$.
 This is the problem of augmenting a given $k$-edge-connected graph to be $(k+1)$-edge-connected, but where Steiner nodes may be included in the augmentation.